Fusioneers/DeepCream/docs/documentation.md

 Everytime an image is to be saved, the remaining space is checked.
 If there is not enough space to store the image, then the free_space method takes place.
-If there are any not deleted images, then the ration of the already compressed images to the not compressed nor deleted ones is determined.
+If there are any not deleted images, then the ratio of the already compressed images to the neither compressed nor deleted ones is determined.
 This ensures that the images, for which the classification and pareidolia are very confident, are not compressed unless there is no other choice.
-If 85% are compressed, then the image with the lowest quality is deleted, otherwise deleted.
-If there are no not deleted images with a quality, but there are images without, then a signal i.e. an error is raised which urges the program to slow the taking of images down until more qualities are computed.
+If 85% are compressed, then the image with the lowest quality is deleted, otherwise compressed.
+If there are no not deleted images with a quality, but images without, then a signal i.e. an error is raised which urges the program to slow the taking of images down until more qualities are computed.
 In the unlikely scenario, that the csv files and masks use more space than 3GB, the program is stopped.

 ## main.py and deepcream.py

 The main.py and the deepcream.py control the other modules and ensure a smooth execution.
 To be able to do so they monitor and limit the execution time as well as the CPU temperature and number of active threads.
 They make sure that both stay under a certain threshold.
-If the CPU temperature for example get to hot, the program will make a 60s pause to cool it off.
+If the CPU temperature for example gets to hot, the program will make a 60s pause to cool it off.
 If the number of active threads ever got too big the program would stop them, restart and continue where it left off.
 This is only possible thanks to the elegant interplay between these modules and the database.

-There are two small "issues" with aren't really problems but which should be noted:
+There are two small "issues" wich aren't really problems but which should be
+noted:

 1. The threads don't necessarily stop with the end of the main program, however the runtime of the program accounts for this with a buffer which leads it to stopping 2 minutes earlier this is guaranteed to be enough time for the treads to stop since a single thread can only take up to 90s for execution anyway.
 2. In some very rare cases there might be an exception after the program which say something like "terminate called without an active exception".
 This, as extensive testing has shown, doesn't have any effects at all and can be ignored.
 We know that the threading is the origin of the "error" but we aren't really sure what's causing it

 So to summarize the program will handle all exceptions, log them and if necessary restart the program.
 We've tested this in great detail and are confident the program will be able to fulfill its purpose with ease.

 If you do have questions or remarks please don't hesitate to contact us, we will be happy to help:
 [info@fusioneers.com](mailto:info@fusioneers.com)